laingdk/Moon/_posts/2017-01-07-predictions-for-2017.md

 More than 15 million VR headsets will be sold: 80%

-No album will sell more than 20 million copies: 80%

 The war in Syria will not be over by the end of the year: 70%

 Donald Trump will meet with Vladimir Putin in the first 100 days of his presidency: 60%